GloriaHan/snake-game/README.md

 npm start;

-# Get to know about me
+# Technologies

-the game uses TS and LESS.
-Hope you like it.
+The game is built using Typescript, Webpack and Less.